 3. Choose your cases with care

-You might think that taking every case that a referring lawyer sends to you will further the relationship.
+You might think taking every case that a referring lawyer sends to you will further the relationship.
 I think there is nothing further from the truth.
 Cases that have bad outcomes never further the relationship because they are too often fraught with hand wringing from the clients which leads to stress on the referring lawyer who sent you the case.
-If you cannot get a successful outcome – however that is defined to you or the client – do not take the case.
+If you cannot get a successful outcome—however that is defined to you or the client—do not take the case.

 4. Choose your referring lawyers with care

 There are rules governing referral practices and the sharing of fees.
-Most jurisdictions support the idea of fee sharing because it often leads to the most qualified lawyers handling the most serious cases.
+(Some lawyers call it a referral fee which I think is an awful term that is misleading.)
+Most jurisdictions support fee-sharing because it often leads to the most qualified lawyers handling the most serious cases.
 Many states have adopted the American Bar Association’s Model Rules of Professional Conduct (“Model Rules”).
 These rules enable us to collect co-counsel fees on cases they do not have primary responsibility for.
-Most states require the client be aware of the fee-splitting arrangement.
+Most states require the client must know the fee-splitting arrangement.
 (Even if your state does not, do it anyway.)

 6. Let Other Lawyers Know You Handle Referrals and the Fee Splitting Basis

-n this message out because most people are focusing on the cases in front of them as opposed to time consuming marketing strategies.
-But it is a good idea to let others know that you are taking referral cases and letting them know about the results you have achieved for other lawyers.
+Every referring lawyer we have, with one exception, approached us as opposed to us approaching them.
+We have just recently started making more of an effort to let other lawyers know that we encourage referral work.
+We have not systematically gotten this message out because most people are focusing on the cases in front of them as opposed to time-consuming marketing strategies.
+But let others know that you are taking referral cases and letting them know about the results you have achieved for other lawyers.

 7. Work Your Cases

-The key is results, but you have to work up your cases well.
-Require their experts to produce financial records, find the right vocational rehabilitation expert, make them answer interrogatories fairly and do everything you can to get your case prepared for trial.
-This leads to results and this leads to repeat referring lawyers.
+The key is results.
+Period.
+But you have to work up your cases well.
+Require their experts to produce financial records, find the right vocational rehabilitation expert, make them answer interrogatories fairly, and do everything you can to get your case prepared for trial.
+This leads to results.
+And this leads to repeat referring lawyers.

-As your network grows and your referrals expand, you will be able to increase the quality of your case load.
+As your network grows, and your referrals expand, you will increase the quality of your caseload.
 In 2002, we accepted anything that came through the door.
 Now, we will not accept any referral case that is not a serious injury or death case with a few exceptions, such as past referring attorneys that have been with us from the beginning, if the referring lawyer refers all of their personal injury cases to us or the referring lawyer is from out-of-state.

 8. Focus on Personal Injury Cases

-Finally, with an eye towards #6, I remind every lawyer reading this to give us a call if you have a serious or fatal tort case in Maryland.
+Finally, with an eye towards #6, I remind every lawyer reading this to call us if you have a serious or fatal tort case in Maryland.